il1ya/C-/README.md

 # C++
-Collection of books, i read and their implementation with practice.

 1. Beginning C++ Though Game Programming by Michael Dawson.
 2. C++ Primer Plus(6th Edition) (Developer's Library) by Stephen Prata.